Reading Your Results

 How to Use

-• Find Opportunity Gaps: Identify intent-persona combinations where competitors are strong but your brand is weak
+• Find content gaps: Identify contexts where competitors appear but your brand is missing

 When reading time-series data, focus on medium-term trends rather than short-term fluctuations.
 AI engine responses can shift significantly around model updates, so 2-4 week trends are more meaningful than day-to-day changes.